Rail transport in Costa Rica: Lines

+Detailed maps of the former routes can be accessed via the guiascostarica.info portal - see External Links below.
+The talk page for this Wikipedia page lists the maps required.

 Pacific Railroad

 The currently abandoned Ferrocarril al Pacífico first started in 1857 by implementing a mule-drawn railroad, between Puntarenas and Barranca, the construction of the current right-of-way occurred from 1895 to 1903, which was halted due to lack of foreign funds and then proceeded with national funds until 1910.
 From 1926 to 1930, the railroad was converted to electrical, which then changed its name to Pacific Electric Railroad (Ferrocarril Electrico al Pacífico, F.E. al P.).
 It was in use until 1995.
 The railroad of this line in the Greater Metropolitan Area was re-purposed to create the Interurbano Line.

 Atlantic Railroad

 Works started in 1871 for the Ferrocarril al Atlántico, and ended in 1890, currently the railroad between Cartago and the Caribbean plains is abandoned, but there are steel freight operations on the Caribbean ocean side.

 The railroad of this line in the Greater Metropolitan Area was re-purposed to create the Interurbano Line, which covers the East of the Central Valley up to Cartago.